-This system is subject to an annual internal assessment of OJP's defined Core Controls conducted throughout the course of the Fiscal Year.
+CBOB is subject to an annual internal assessment of OJP's defined Core Controls conducted throughout the course of the Fiscal Year.
 DOJ's annual Core Control assessment includes the testing and evaluation of the security and privacy controls safeguarding the information within the system.
-In addition, OJP monitors the monthly continuous monitoring submissions from Cloud Service Providers (CSPs) for all Cloud Service Offerings (CSOs) supporting this system in accordance with FedRAMP Continuous Monitoring requirements.
+In addition, OJP monitors the monthly continuous monitoring submissions from Cloud Service Providers (CSPs) for all Cloud Service Offerings (CSOs) supporting CBOB in accordance with FedRAMP Continuous Monitoring requirements.